OctopusDeploy/docs/docs/deployment-process/projects/index.md

 Projects are managed from the **Projects** area of the **Web Portal**.
 From here you can see and manage all of your projects and [project groups](/docs/deployment-process/projects/index.md#project-groups).

-The first time you navigate to the **Projects** area you have the option to either [ADD PROJECT](/docs/deployment-process/projects/index.md#add-a-project) or [ADD GROUP](/docs/deployment-process/projects/index.md#add-a-project-group).
+The first time you navigate to the **Projects** area, you have the option to either [ADD PROJECT](/docs/deployment-process/projects/index.md#add-a-project) or [ADD GROUP](/docs/deployment-process/projects/index.md#add-a-project-group).

 ## Add a Project